dunst-project/dunst-project.org/content/faq.md

 If you're using the systemd service, that might mean that dbus isn't setting the right variables, see issue [#347](https://github.com/dunst-project/dunst/issues/347) for more details.

+## Cannot connect to DBus

+Dunst cannot connect to you session bus at all.
+The session bus might not even exist.

+Please check all these conditions:

+- dbus packages are really installed
+- dbus is running
+- The env variable `DBUS_SESSION_BUS_ADDRESS` is really set

+## Cannot acquire 'org.freedesktop.Notifications'

+Another notification daemon is already running, which is listening for notifications.
+Usually this is another daemon, which got autostarted or is dunst itself.

+Usually, dunst also prints the PID of this process, which will give you more possibilities to investigate.
+Maybe you want to simply `kill` this PID and then start dunst.

 ## Name Lost.
 Is Another notification daemon running?

 The connection to the dbus daemon failed or another process is using the notification address.
-Make sure that the `DBUS_SESSION_ADDRESS` environment variable is set and if not you should consult your distributions documentation on how to properly setup dbus.
+Make sure that the `DBUS_SESSION_BUS_ADDRESS` environment variable is set and if not you should consult your distributions documentation on how to properly setup dbus.

 Additionally, verify that the output of